igordertigor/website-blog/content/2022-08-12-pragmatic-approach-to-testing.md

 The other day, a colleague asked me about a good testing strategy for a new service he was developing.
 In general, I find that tests are extremely important.
-They give confidence when making changes and tend to push me into writing code that has less dependencies and is easier to understand.
+They give confidence when making changes and tend to push me into writing code that has fewer dependencies and is easier to understand.
 However, writing good tests that really cover all use cases and all branches through your code is a lot of work.
 Is there a pragmatic approach that doesn't sacrifice speedy delivery and fast iterations for the sake of dense test coverage?
 I think there is.